bioperl/bioperl-live/README.md

 * The upcoming **1.7 release** will be the last release series to utilize the alternating 'stable'/'developer' convention.
-Starting immediately after the final 1.6 branch, we will start splitting BioPerl into several smaller easier-to-manage distributions, including a developer distribution for cutting-edge (in development) code, untested modules, and alternative implementations.
-These will have independent versions, all likely starting with v1.7.0.  *We do not anticipate major API changes in the 1.7.x release series*
+Starting immediately after the final 1.6 branch, we will start splitting BioPerl into several smaller easier-to-manage distributions.
+These will have independent versions, all likely starting with v1.7.0. **We do not anticipate major API changes in the 1.7.x release series*, merely that the code will be restructured in a way to make maintenance more feasible.
+We anticipate retaining semantic versioning until the **v2.x** release.

 # Caveats and warnings